DerGuru/The-Resonant/New Chapters/Part4/P4-13_The_Proposal.md

 "You do?"

 "You've been nervous for a week.
-And you bought a ring—I saw the jewelry store receipt when I was looking for the utility bill."
+And you bought a ring - I saw the jewelry store receipt when I was looking for the utility bill."
 She turned to face him fully.
 "But I want to hear you say it anyway."

-Jason laughed—partly from nerves, partly from relief that she'd known all along and hadn't run away screaming.
+Jason laughed - partly from nerves, partly from relief that she'd known all along and hadn't run away screaming.
 He pulled out the simple platinum band he'd spent hours selecting.

 "Lina Morandi," he began, and his voice was steadier than he'd expected.
 "I love you.
 Completely.
 Unconditionally.
 I want forever with you.
 All the complicated, messy, extraordinary parts of forever.
 Will you marry me?"